 In this piece, we have looked at 15 of the best Google Ads examples and noticed a few common trends between them.

 Most advertisers chose to use sitelink extensions, and the reason for this is apparent: to get the user from A to B quicker to pull them further down the sales funnel.

 Smaller companies would piggyback off their larger competitors to pull in their traffic and potentially their customers.
 Others will use their ad to boast about what makes them better than the others, be it promotions, free trials, or simply offering excellent customer service.

 Whatever your advertising objectives are, Google Ads is a great platform to bolster your business’ social proof and online presence while gathering the information you need to know what is and isn’t working on your ecommerce store.

-Why not tell us in the comments below your objectives when running Google Ads for your ecommerce store?
+Let us know in the comments below your objectives when running Google Ads for your ecommerce store!